jkasaudhan/beautiful-jekyll/_posts/2017-02-08-event-delegation-in-js.md

 subtitle: Do you know about event bubbling and capturing?
 ---

-Before understanding event delegation let see what wikipedia says about `Delegation` "Delegation is the assignment of any responsibility or authority to another person".
+Before understanding event delegation lets see what wikipedia says about `Delegation` "Delegation is the assignment of any responsibility or authority to another person".
 In the world of JS, event delegation means assigning responsibility of one element to another element.
-Event delegation allows us to avoid defining individual event listeners for child elements.
+Event delegation allows us to avoid adding event listeners on specific child elements.
 Let me explain it through an example.
 Let's say we have a parent and child dom elements as shown below

 ```javascript